Hiring A Personal Care Assistant: Arranging Your Own Care

 However, this method can be more complicated than simply hiring one personal assistant as you’re co-ordinating more people.

-Moving to residential care
+Moving to Residential Care

 Some people may choose to move to a care or nursing home, depending on their needs and personal situation.
 This might be a good option for people whose home is no longer suitable for them, or who need a lot of care during the day and night.